0xjmux/tetris/README.md

     * Game state is also saved to a file on gameover, which was done to debug issues that cause premature gameover conditions.
     * Debug sub-window in game enableable via `-DDEBUG_WINDOW=ON` during cmake build.
 This shows current game state information, so weird behavior is easier to spot.
 * Everything is written from scratch, with the exception of the graphics library (ncurses), Unit test harness (Unity), and `.ini` file parser, inih.

-### Project Goals
-This project has several goals.
-* Game needs to be runnable on low-powered devices using interrupts.
-Memory and compute requirements should be as minimal as possible.
-* Driver code needed to make a given display or controller work should be kept as minimal as possible.
-Currently, the game exposes a 2D array of `int8_t` values representing different piece colors, and all the display implementation needs to do is render that to a grid of the board size.
-* Teach myself embedded test-driven development and embedded unit testing using techniques from James Greening's "Test-Driven Development for Embedded C" ([link](https://pragprog.com/titles/jgade/test-driven-development-for-embedded-c/))
-* Set up CI from scratch for an embedded project
-* Learn CMake and set up the build system from scratch

-This game is my first attempt at writing a component of medium complexity, and one of my primary goals is bettering my understanding of development best practices to accelerate my work on future projects.